 Global Business Communication

 A focus on business communication skills necessary for success in the global business environment.
 This course may be offered in an online or hybrid format.
-May be offered as Writing Intensive.
+Writing Intensive.
 Prerequisite: BUS 100 or BIS 100.

 Visual Business Communication and Digital Media